ryanpkennedy/df-healthbench/README.md

 - **API Reference:** http://localhost:8000/docs (when running)
 - **Sprint Plans:** See `backend/sprints/` for detailed implementation plans
 - **Project Overview:** See `project_overview.md` for assignment details

-## License

-Private - DF Project

-## Support

-For questions or issues, refer to the documentation or contact the development team.

----

-**Project Status:** ✅ All 6 parts complete and production-ready!